Local Community Accessibility Grant

 Open and Continuous

-Applications are being accepted as of June 5, 2023 until funds are fully allocated.
+Applications are being accepted up to and including March 31, 2029 or until funds are fully allocated.

 Visit SPARC BC’s website for full program application information.